skip to main content

 Read more >

-Joseph C. Koerwitz is an Associate in the firm's Worker's Compensation Department, focusing his practice on the representation of a variety of employers, including commercial retailers, retail and manufacturing centers, small and large corporate entities, as well as long-term care facilities, and defending their rights and interests throughout the Commonwealth of Pennsylvania.
+Joseph C. Koerwitz is a Principal in the firm's Worker's Compensation Department, focusing his practice on the representation of a variety of employers, including commercial retailers, retail and manufacturing centers, small and large corporate entities, as well as long-term care facilities, and defending their rights and interests throughout the Commonwealth of Pennsylvania.

 Read more >